- About Marquette

 Critical to achieving that goal are the many valued contributions of our faculty, who are the lifeblood of the Marquette experience.
 Recently, some participating (non-tenure track) faculty have raised concerns related to their work at Marquette.
 In response, a task force was identified in June 2019 to examine the participating faculty experience, with the goal of defining actionable steps to more thoroughly support their many contributions to our university and students.

 This task force is comprised of participating faculty as well as representatives from every college and school and the Raynor Library, the Office of the Provost, the Office of Human Resources, the Office of the General Counsel and the Office of Institutional Research and Analysis.
 It is chaired by Senior Vice Provost Gary Meyer and participating faculty member Pat Loftis, clinical associate professor of Physician Assistant Studies in the College of Health Sciences.

-This summer, along with members of the task force, Dr. Meyer hosted five listening sessions with various members of our participating faculty.
+In summer 2019, along with members of the task force, Dr. Meyer hosted five listening sessions with various members of our participating faculty.
 President Lovell and Acting Provost Ah Yun each attended two sessions.
 The goal was to hear directly about what is and isn’t working for participating faculty at Marquette and solicit their input about how we can improve together.
 The task force also asked for and received feedback via an anonymous online feedback form.